 You can do much better by saving your points or miles to splurge on international business class or first class cabins.
 This is where you truly get the most bang for your buck.

-As an example, I saved up my Chase Ultimate Rewards points to book flights home from Indonesia for our upcoming honeymoon.
+As an example, I saved up my Chase Ultimate Rewards points to book flights home from Indonesia for our honeymoon in Bali, Indonesia.
 Our choice?
 Business class on Singapore Airlines, one of the world’s top business class cabins on one of the world’s best airlines.

 At 88,000 Singapore KrisFlyer miles each (transferred from my Chase Ultimate Rewards balance), it was certainly a splurge.
 However, those tickets would cost more than $5,800 each in cash.
 That works out to more than 6.6 cents per mile – a sterling value.